Saving Aunt DeeDee with Kindness Coins by Jeannette Cumpston| Inspiring Story #87 - Daily Inspired Life

 Saving Aunt DeeDee with Kindness Coins by Jeannette Cumpston| Inspiring Story #87

-Just before Christmas, 77 yo, Aunt DeeDee got scammed and didn't have enough money to pay her rent.
+Just before Christmas, 77-year-old Aunt DeeDee got scammed and didn't have enough money to pay her rent.
 Little did she know about a secret stash of kindness coins about to come her way ...

-This week I got a call from my cousin who is 77 years old.
+This week, I got a call from my cousin, who is 77 years old.
 She was upset.
 She had been scammed, and the scammers took all the money out of her checking account.
-She lives off her SS check, and now didn’t have the money to pay her rent and bills.
+She lives off her SS check and now doesn’t have the money to pay her rent and bills.

-Now, no one besides my son and I know that I save this money.
-This morning I took the money and showed my son, Say'Veon, how much I saved this year.
-I told him what happened to Aunt DeeDee, then asked him If he would be willing to give his half along with my half and donate it to her as our person in need this year.
+Now, no one besides my son and I know that I saved this money.
+This morning, I took the money and showed my son, Say'Veon, how much I saved this year.
+I told him what happened to Aunt DeeDee and then asked him if he would be willing to give his half along with my half and donate it to her as our person in need this year.

-We went to visit Aunt DeeDee and my son handed her a Christmas card with the 4x $100 bills.
-She opened it and said, “Thank you”.
+We went to visit Aunt DeeDee, and my son handed her a Christmas card with four $100 bills.
+She opened it and said, “Thank you.”
 She then looked again and realized they were $100 bills.
-Her mouth fell open and she said, “These are not real”?
+Her mouth fell open, and she said, “These are not real.”

-I said, “Yes they are, with tears running down her face, mouth quivering she said, “Now I can pay my rent.”
+With tears running down her face and her mouth quivering, she said, “Now I can pay my rent.”

-Aunt DeeDee said she felt bad and stupid to be scammed and I told her lots of intelligent people get scammed, that I wished I could give her all the money she needed for this month and explained how I save money and give to a family in need.
+Aunt DeeDee said she felt bad and stupid for being scammed.
+I told her lots of intelligent people get scammed, and I wished I could give her all the money she needed for this month and explained how I save money and give it to a family in need.

 She said, “Guess I am family, and I am in need this year.”
 She cried the whole time.
-She told my son that God will bless him since he gave up his half.
+She told my son that God would bless him since he gave up his half.

-Say'Veon loves God above anyone on earth including me.
+Say'Veon loves God above anyone on earth, including me.
 I told him that's the way it's supposed to be.
-I am so thankful for his loving heart; this is not the first time he has given money he earned to someone else who needs it more.
-The money he earned for certain things this summer he gave it all away - $300.
+I am so thankful for his loving heart; this is not the first time he has given the money he earned to someone else who needs it more.
+The money he earned for certain things this summer—$300 —he gave it all away.

-Say'Veon’s acts of kindness always blow me away and I feel blessed to have him in my life.
-I adopted him after his mother, a close friend of mine passed away from cancer before his fifth birthday.
-Even though Say'Veon has dealt with great loss and trauma at such a young age, his generous spirit and loving heart shines through.
+Say'Veon’s acts of kindness always blow me away, and I feel blessed to have him in my life.
+I adopted him after his mother, a close friend of mine, passed away from cancer before his fifth birthday.
+Even though Say’Veon has dealt with great loss and trauma at such a young age, his generous spirit and loving heart shine through.

 ~ Jeannette Cumpston